fxmarty/directvoxgo-mareva/README.md

 ## Authors

-This work was done by Jingjing Hong and Félix Marty as part of a one week long course at Mines Paris under the supervision of Jean-Emmanuel Deschaud.
+This work was done by Jingjing Huang and Félix Marty as part of a one week long course at Mines Paris under the supervision of Jean-Emmanuel Deschaud.